sunniesnow/sunniesnow/README.md

 > [!NOTE]
 > Because Imgur blocks requests with `Origin` being localhost,
 > when testing related features (e.g. Discord Rich Presence),
-> you may want to use a different hostname instead of `localhost`.
+> you may want to use a different hostname instead of `localhost`
+> to access the locally served site.

 > [!NOTE]
 > You can enable HTTPS support by setting `JEKYLL_SSL=1` and trusting the generated certificate at `_ssl/ca.crt` in the browser.